Graduate Studies in Biochemistry

 The programs of study are designed to equip students with the knowledge and experience required for modern researchers in biochemistry, nutrition, and/or food science.
 All of these programs include both course work and thesis work.
 Thesis work is primarily research-based; thus, students must secure a supervisor (faculty member) in the Biochemistry Department before they are accepted to the program.
 Before applying to graduate programs, prospective students are strongly recommended to contact faculty members whose research is of interest to them.

-The research specializations of our faculty encompass different frontiers of metabolic regulation and nutritional biochemistry; food science, including functional foods and nutraceuticals; protein structure and function; nucleic acids including genomics and transcriptomics; metabolomics and lipidomics; microbiome; lipids and lipoproteins, immunology; neurochemistry; and cancer biology.
+The research specializations of our faculty encompass different frontiers of metabolic regulation and nutritional biochemistry; food science, including functional foods and nutraceuticals; protein structure and function; nucleic acids including genomics and transcriptomics; metabolomics and lipidomics; microbiome; lipids and lipoproteins, immunology; neurochemistry; cancer biology; and life science pedagogy.

 Some of our faculty also supervise students in interdisciplinary degrees such as Scientific Computing, and in other disciplines.